 Prior to our acquisition of the Aquadex FlexFlow in August 2016, we did not have a product approved for commercial sale and focused our resources on developing, manufacturing and commercializing our C-Pulse System.
-On September 29, 2016, we announced a strategic refocus of our near term strategy that includes pausing all clinical evaluations to fully focus our resources on our recently acquired Aquadex FlexFlow, taking actions to reduce our cash burn in connection with such strategic refocus and reviewing potential strategic alliances and financing alternatives.
+On September 29, 2016, we announced a strategic refocus of our near-term strategy that includes halting all clinical evaluations to fully focus our resources on our recently acquired Aquadex FlexFlow, taking actions to reduce our cash burn in connection with such strategic refocus and reviewing potential strategic alliances and financing alternatives.
 Our business strategy depends in part on our ability to grow our Aquadex Business by establishing a sales force, selling our products to hospitals and other healthcare facilities and controlling costs all of which we may be unable to do.
-We have limited experience with respect to sales and marketing.
+We have no prior experience with respect to manufacturing, sales and marketing.
 If we are unsuccessful at manufacturing, marketing and selling our Aquadex FlexFlow, our operations and potential revenues will be materially adversely affected.

-We have incurred operating losses since our inception and anticipate that we will continue to incur operating losses in the near term.
-The report of our independent registered public accounting firm issued in connection with its audit of our financial statements for the fiscal year ended December 31, 2015 expresses substantial doubt about our ability to continue as a going concern.
+We have incurred operating losses since our inception and anticipate that we will continue to incur operating losses in the near-term.
+The report of our independent registered public accounting firm issued in connection with its audit of our financial statements for the fiscal year ended December 31, 2016 expresses substantial doubt about our ability to continue as a going concern.
 We will need additional funding to continue operations, which may not be available to us on favorable terms or at all.

 We are an early-stage company with a history of incurring net losses.
-We have incurred net losses since our inception, including net losses of \$26.6 million, \$25.6 million, and \$21.8 million for the years ended December 31, 2015, 2014, and 2013, respectively, and \$12.9 million for the nine months ended September 30, 2016.
-As of September 30, 2016, our accumulated deficit was \$166.1 million.
+We have incurred net losses since our inception, including net losses of \$15.8 million and \$26.6 million for the years ended December 31, 2016 and 2015, respectively.
+As of December 31, 2016, our accumulated deficit was \$169.0 million.